mimolabs/mimolabs.github.io/_posts/2018-02-15-drive-customer-engagement.markdown

 ## Respect

 Some people just don't want to engage with you.
 That's business (and life).
 Let them unsubscribe.
 Simple as that.
+With MIMO, we go a step further and automatically clean your lists of junk emails.

 ## Is MIMO a fit for your Business?